masonfmatthews/rails_assignments/challenges/rails_challenges.md

 * Edit an existing form response.
 Uncheck a box which you had previously checked.
 When you go back to view that response, the box will still be checked.
 RAGE!
 Fix this bug.

 * Can you think of a better user interface for this information rather than showing a series of checkboxes?

+#### Helpers and Partials

+* The form currently has four mostly-repeated lines to show the checkboxes.
+The thank-you page also has four mostly-repeated lines to display the results.
+DRY out this duplication.

+* When are partials better to use than helpers?
+When is the opposite true?